victorjonsson/jquery-editable/README.md

 1. Add more options
 2. Make the styling of the textarea look better on none-webkit browsers
-3. Integrate with an wysiwyg-editor
+3. Integrate with a wysiwyg-editor